vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1  key:419a27dc8b
 ## Writing simple functions that accept multiple arguments

-Let's tweak our function a little bit.
-Suppose we wanted our function to append one string to another, but those strings will be up to the user of the function.
+Let's tweak our `square` function a little bit more.
+Suppose that instead of simply squaring a value, we'd like to raise a value to another value that's also passed to the function.
 We can do this by having our function accept two parameters instead of just one.
-For this example, let's say the two arguments are `string1` and `string2`.

-Doing so now lets us pass two values when we call the function.
+We should also change our function name to reflect this new behavior.
+Let's use `raise` as an appropriate function name.

 *** =instructions
 - The first function, `np.unique()`, uses the `unique()` function of the `numpy` package to get integer values for the movie genres.
 You don't have to change this code, just have a look!